A cavernoma is a cluster of abnormal blood vessels, usually found in the brain and spinal cord.

 It's estimated about 1 in every 600 people in the UK has a cavernoma that does not cause symptoms.

 Every year, around 1 person in every 400,000 in the UK is diagnosed with a cavernoma that has caused symptoms.

-If symptoms do occur, most people will develop them by the time they reach their 30s.
+If symptoms do occur, most people will develop them between the ages of 20 and 40.

 MRI scans are mainly used to diagnose cavernomas.

 As symptoms are not always evident, many people are only diagnosed with a cavernoma after having an MRI scan for another reason.